twistlock/docs/api/descriptions/policies/firewall_app_network_list_get.md

 Retrieves the lists of IPv4 addresses/IP CIDR blocks for networks in WAAS.

+This endpoint is typically called as part of a programmatic process to update the list based on threat intelligence gathered by your application.
+For example: add, update, or delete IP addresses.

 This endpoint maps to the table in **Defend > WAAS > Network lists** in the Console UI.

 ### cURL Request